inimah/inimah.github.io/_posts/2017-01-29-hello-world.md

 The story vs. *_Me_*

-As you may have checked [here](https://inimah.github.io/about/), I am one of those people who are -doing- aiming for a PhD.
+As you may have checked [here](https://inimah.github.io/about/), I am one of those people who are --doing-- aiming for a PhD.
 Why a PhD? _Honestly_, I don't really know the exact answer of this question.
 But mine is probably just because I _enjoy_ it. _Simple_.
 Do what you love.
 Love what you do.
-And yes, exactly I love -studying- learning things.
+And yes, exactly I love --studying-- learning things.

 What a PhD actually is?